RBR-2099/logica-programacao-senac/README.md

 # logica-programacao-senac

-projeto de estudos do curso 3000 talentos ti do senac
+Projeto de estudos do curso 3000 Talentos TI do SENAC